westphallm1/AoMM-Cross-Mod-Sample/README.md

 	* `versionString`: The version string for the AoMM version this call is targeting
 	* `proj`: The singleton instance of the ModProjectile for this minion type
 	* `buff`: The singleton instance of the ModBuff associated with the minion
-	* `idleBounce`: Whether the minion should remain stationary while not moving, or always bounce back and forth.
+	* `defaultIdle`: Whether to maintain this pet's default behavior while not attacking an enemy.
+Default true

 ## Amulet of Many Minions cross-mod Behavior Parameters Documentation